Arabs: Subgroups

+Geographic distribution

+Arab homeland

-The total number of Arabic speakers living in the Arab nations is estimated at 366 million by the CIA Factbook (as of 2014).
+The total number of Arabs living in the Arab nations is estimated at 366 million by the CIA Factbook (as of 2014).
 The estimated number of Arabs in countries outside the Arab League is estimated at 17.5 million, yielding a total of close to 384 million.
 The Arab world stretches around 13000000 km2, from the Atlantic Ocean in the west to the Arabian Sea in the east and from the Mediterranean Sea in the north to the Horn of Africa and the Indian Ocean in the southeast.
-People of non-Arab ethnicities associated with non-Arabic languages also live in these countries, sometimes as a majority; these include Somalis, Kurds, Berbers, the Afar people, Nubians, and various others.

-Arab world

-According to the Charter of the Arab League (also known as the Pact of the League of Arab States), the League of Arab States is composed of independent Arab states that are signatories to the Charter.

-Although all Arab states have Arabic as an official language, there are many non-Arabic-speaking populations native to the Arab world.
-Among these are Berbers, Toubou, Nubians, Jews, Assyrians, Armenians, Kurds.
-Additionally, many Arab countries in the Persian Gulf have sizable non-Arab immigrant populations (10–70%).
-Iraq, Bahrain, Kuwait, Qatar, United Arab Emirates and Oman have a Persian speaking minority.
-The same countries also have Hindi-Urdu speakers and Filipinos as sizable minority.
-Balochi speakers are a good size minority in Oman.
-Additionally, countries like Bahrain, UAE, Oman and Kuwait have significant non-Arab and non-Muslim minorities (10–20%) like Hindus and Christians from South Asia and the Philippines.

-The table below shows the distribution of populations in the Arab world, as well as the official language(s) within the various Arab states.

 Arab diaspora

 Arab diaspora refers to descendants of the Arab immigrants who, voluntarily or as refugees, emigrated from their native lands in non-Arab countries, primarily in East Africa, South America, Europe, North America, Australia and parts of South Asia, Southeast Asia, the Caribbean, and West Africa.
 According to the International Organization for Migration, there are 13 million first-generation Arab migrants in the world, of which 5.8 million reside in Arab countries.
 Arab expatriates contribute to the circulation of financial and human capital in the region and thus significantly promote regional development.
-In 2009, Arab countries received a total of 35.1 billion USD in remittance in-flows and remittances sent to Jordan, Egypt and Lebanon from other Arab countries are 40 to 190 per cent higher than trade revenues between these and other Arab countries.
+In 2009, Arab countries received a total of US$35.1 billion in remittance in-flows and remittances sent to Jordan, Egypt and Lebanon from other Arab countries are 40 to 190 per cent higher than trade revenues between these and other Arab countries.
 The 250,000 strong Lebanese community in West Africa is the largest non-African group in the region.
 Arab traders have long operated in Southeast Asia and along the East Africa's Swahili coast.
 Zanzibar was once ruled by Omani Arabs.
-Most of the prominent Indonesians, Malaysians, and Singaporeans of Arab descent are Hadhrami people with origins in southern Arabia in the Hadramawt coastal region.
+Most of the prominent Indonesians, Malaysians, and Singaporeans of Arab descent are Hadhrami people with origins in southern Arabia in the Hadramaut coastal region.